 You may have known berries are a rich source of antioxidants, but did you also know that the antioxidant concentration of berries is not easily disturbed by the digestive process and is highly available to the intestines?
 A plethora of bioavailable compounds are concentrated in berries including flavonoids, phenolic acids, tannins, vitamins, stilbenes, and other nutrient-dense compounds.

-These compounds fight colorectal cancer in numerous ways including:
+These compounds fight colorectal cancer in numerous ways:

 - Protects cells from oxidative damage